EdmanJohan/katacoda-scenarios/containers-with-microcontrollers/step2.md

 </pre>

 Of course, we also have to make sure, that we actually pass the bpf container, when we create the thread.
-For that, we need to adjust the 6th parameter of the thread_create function, as shown below.
+For that, we need to adjust the 6th parameter of the thread_create function, on line 63-65, as shown below.

 ```c
 thread_create(stack, sizeof(stack),